loading

 My role

-Sole product designer at Previsit.ai, responsible for all design decisions across the product.
+Solo product designer at Previsit.ai, responsible for all design decisions across the product.
 For this project: conversation analysis, patient interviews, flow redesign, UI, copy, and interaction design.

 • User Experience